netzgestaltung/wp-matomo-php/README.md

 Currently this is a "must use plugin".

-Create a folder `mu-plugins` inside of `<wp_root_directory>/wp-content/` if it does not exist and upload the content of the `mu-plugins` folder you haver downloaded here.
+Create a folder `mu-plugins` inside of `<wp_root_directory>/wp-content/` if it does not exist and upload the content of the `mu-plugins` folder you have downloaded here.

 Edit the `config.php` regarding your matomo server.